Chat with us, powered by LiveChat

 On December 3rd 1818, Illinois joined the Union.
 This added one star to the flag.

 Not too long after Illinois was made official, Alabama joined in December of 1819, and Maine followed in 1820, bringing the total number of stars to 23.
-You can check out the Original Maine Flag here.
-This was the very first state flag for Maine and today it remains a very popular flag due to it's simple and impactful design.
+(You can check out the Original Maine Flag here.
+This was the very first state flag for Maine and today it remains a very popular flag due to it's simple and impactful design.)

 Next up, in August of 1821, Missouri joined the United States, increasing the number of stars to 24.
 This was the last official addition for quite some time.
 There was plenty of unorganized territory that was waiting for further exploration to become states.
 Those territories were the East Florida Territory, Arkansas Territory and Michigan Territory.
 Spanish territory became Mexican in 1821, spanning from California all the way to Texas along the present day United States/Mexican border.

 Almost 15 years later, there was finally a breakthrough with a new state being added to the union.
 The Arkansas Territory was officially made into Arkansas (with some left over land for future Oklahoma).
-This brought the count up to 25 star in 1836.
+This brought the count up to 25 stars in 1836.

 Political Impact